-If you are applying to the Spring 2022 DNP cohort, in addition to the NursingCAS application, please complete the following supplemental application - Spring 2022 Supplemental Application - and mail with \$100 check to Minneapolis School of Anesthesia, 1000 County Road E West, #230, Shoreview, MN 55126.
+In addition to the NursingCAS application, please complete the following supplemental application - Spring 2024 Supplemental Application - and mail with \$125 check to Minneapolis School of Anesthesia, 1000 County Road E West, #230, Shoreview, MN 55126.
 It is the applicant's responsibility to make sure the supplemental application and application fee have been received by the school prior to the deadline.
 NursingCAS applications will not be reviewed by the Admission Committee without a corresponding supplemental application and fee.
 Failure of delivery of the supplemental application and supplemental fee to the school by any postal service is not the fault of the school and will not be taken into consideration after the deadline.

-Your NursingCAS application must be verified and we must be in receipt of your supplementary application (above) and supplementary application fee prior to the application deadline to be considered for the cohort that matriculates Spring 2022.
+Your NursingCAS application must be verified and we must be in receipt of your supplementary application (above) and supplementary application fee prior to the application deadline.
 Please understand that it can take NursingCAS up to four weeks to verify an application - plan your application accordingly.
 Your application will not be considered if it is not verified by the deadline - NO EXCEPTIONS